pawelwiejkut/pawelwiejkut.dev/content/posts/access_tcode_no_auth.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-How to access transaction without authorization ?
-One big requirement to do this trick is having to debug and replace function.
+How to access transactions without authorization?
+One big requirement to do this trick is having to debug and replace the function.
 Let’s start!

-I prepared myself user without authorization to the db02 transaction.
+I prepared myself, user, without authorization to the db02 transaction.
 When I want to run this transaction, I get a message: „You are not authorized to use transaction”

 <img src="/access_tcode_no_auth/1.png" width="80%" />